 100% of the book sales goes to CRLA thanks to generous Verso Books donation.
 This event is presented by Critical Resistance and LA Poverty Department.

 Working nationally, Gregory Sale has generated aesthetic frameworks for individuals directly affected by the system, connecting them with communities and initiating discourse around social justice.
 Sale is now undertaking a series of projects focused on the challenges of reentering society after incarceration.
-He recently completed Rap Sheet to Resume (2015-16), a workshop and social practice project for the New York-based Urban Justice Center and is currently producing Future IDs: reframing the narrative of re-entry (2016-present), with the Los Angeles-based Anti-Recidivism Coalition.
+He is currently producing Future IDs: reframing the narrative of re-entry (2016-present), with the Los Angeles-based Anti-Recidivism Coalition.

 Future IDs at Alcatraz Opening in Fall 2018 at the iconic prison-turned-national park in San Francisco Bay, Future ID’s at Alcatraz is a year-long exhibition featuring ID-inspired artwork by men and women with conviction histories.
 In stark contrast to prison-issued IDs, these artworks are about individual stories of transformation and how those stories collectively can help re-frame the narrative of re-entry.
 The installation will be accompanied by a series of monthly public programs and workshops created in collaboration with local organizations and communities.

-Walter Fears, Tom Grode, Henriëtte Brouwers, Jamya Kapri, Chas Jackson, Omar Pye, Elzie Alexander, John Malpede, Christina Collier, Olusheyi Adeeko Banjo.
+Walter Fears, Tom Grode, Henriëtte Brouwers, Jamya Kapri, Lee Maupin, Chas Jackson, Stephanie Bell, Anthony – Tone Tone – Taylor, Omar Pye, Shugga Queen of Rap, John Malpede, Christina Collier, Doug Jessop.